 With wide open fields surrounding the compound, you'll likely be spotted by the eye in the sky.
 So to enhance operational surprise, jamming communications between the command hut and sentry posts is key.
 This is where the physics comes in.

 Grossly oversimplifying, it's all about RF signal and noise: specifically their ratio.
-The gotenna units operate in VHF (around 150MHz), with 2 watt radios and about a -5 dBi omni antenna signalling a proprietary waveform that can purportedly deliver 4 miles of comms range to another gotenna device in open, flat conditions (in the presence of typical RF noise).
+The gotenna units operate in VHF (around 150MHz), with 2 watt radios and about a -5 dBi omni antenna signaling a proprietary waveform that can purportedly deliver 4 miles of comms range to another gotenna device in open, flat conditions (in the presence of typical RF noise).
 Such conditions create favorable signal (S) to noise (N) ratios (typically stated in dB).

 To effectively jam a signal it is necessary to create noise at the target receiver (let's call it J) greater than the communications signal -- thus the jam-to-signal ratio (J/S) is born.
 Note J/S is the inverse of S/N, with jamming noise J replacing more typical environmental noise N.